 Teen Artists on the Issues: Documentary Bootcamp

-Calling all passionate, creative teens!
-Arlington Center for the Arts is offering a special opportunity for you to expand your understanding of the impact arts can have on communities.
-Join us for a free, immersive, hands-on learning experience where you transform the issues you are passionate about into documentaries for the community to engage with.
+Arlington Center for the Arts is offering a special opportunity for teens to expand their understanding of the impact arts can have on communities.
+Join us for a free, immersive, hands-on learning experience to transform the issues teens are passionate about into documentaries for the community to engage with.

 What students can expect during the program:

 Participants will develop their understanding of shooting techniques, composition, sound, story development, interviewing and editing through the production of their own documentary

 Upon completion of this course, students will advance their sense of production techniques, skills to explore and communicate their passions, and will have the rare opportunity to share their work with the community at large.

 This action-oriented program will provide you with new tools, inspiration, peer collaboration, mentorship, and space to create and share work with the community at large.

 Participants will split their time between ACA at 20 Academy St and Arlington Community Media Inc (ACMi) at 85 Park Ave.

 ACA will present a free public screening of short films created in the program and a Q&A with our participants at Regent Theatre on Wednesday, May 18, 2022, 7-9pm.